iluwatar/java-design-patterns/separated-interface/README.md

 11:38:53.210 [main] INFO com.iluwatar.separatedinterface.App -- Domestic Tax applied: 60.0
 ```

-In this way, the Separated Interface pattern allows us to decouple the interface of a component from its implementation, enhancing flexibility and maintainability.
+In this way, the Separated Interface pattern allows us to decouple the interface of a component from its implementation, enhancing flexibility and maintainability and making it ideal for dynamic Java application environments.

 ## When to Use the Separated Interface Pattern in Java

 * Use when you want to decouple the interface of a component from its implementation.
-* Useful in large systems where different teams work on different parts of the system.
+* Particularly effective in large-scale Java systems, where separate teams handle different components, the Separated Interface pattern ensures seamless integration and easier maintenance.
 * Ideal when the implementation might change over time or vary between deployments.

 ## Tutorial